jsonderman-arcos/arcos-harmony-design-system/scripts/README.md

 - `fetchFigmaVariables.js` - Fetches variables from Figma API
 - `analyzeVariables.js` - Analyzes Figma variables to understand structure
 - `transformVariables.js` - Transforms Figma variables to design tokens
-- `updateTheme.js` - Updates the theme file with the latest tokens

 - `generateTailwindConfig.js` - Generates Tailwind CSS configuration and CSS variables theme file

 ## How to Use